m-anshuman2166/Lottie-Animations-Ai2/README.md

-# Lottie-Animations-Ai2
+## BeastLottie
-An extension to use Lottie animations in MIT Appinventor.
+An App Inventor 2 extension for showing Lottie animations in your app.